 What is a stock split?

-Visit zerodha.com/varsity/chapter/five-corporate-actions-and-its-impact-on-stock-prices/ to learn more about stock split and other corporate actions.
+To learn more about stock split and other corporate actions, visit zerodha.com/varsity/chapter/five-corporate-actions-and-its-impact-on-stock-prices.

-All the corporate actions can be viewed on this list (DOC).
+All the current and upcoming corporate actions can be tracked on this list (DOC).